openharmony/arkcompiler_cangjie_ark_interop/doc/API_Reference/source_en/apis/AbilityKit/cj-apis-bundle_manager.md

 public let descriptionId: Int32
 ```

-**Description:** The resource ID of the application's description information.
+**Function:** The resource ID of the application's description information.

 **Type:** Int32